jellison8640/site/docs/about.md

 My name is Jordan and I earned a BA from Colorado College in 2019.
 I completed an undergraduate thesis about the effects of predation of Flammulated Owls by Red Squirrels entitled [The Rodent Eats the Raptor](https://digitalccbeta.coloradocollege.edu/pid/coccc:31273 "My Thesis!").
 While I have experience working with various types of birds, I am most interested in working with raptors in the area of quantitative and/or spatial ecology.
 In January 2021, I began at New Mexico State University working towards a MS in Fish, Wildlife and Conservation Ecology.

-### Current Projects
+### Projects

-* Effects of passive translocation on Burrowing Owls advised by Dr. Martha Desmond and Dr. Fitsum Abadi Gebreselassie
+* Spatial Patterns of Burrowing Owl Nests and Landscape Effects on Reproduction advised by Dr. Martha Desmond and Dr. Fitsum Abadi Gebreselassie
+  * Determing factors influencing nest distribution patterns within prairie dog colonies across a latitudinal gradient
+  * Multi-scale effects of landscape configuration and composition on the nest survival and productivity of Burrowing Owls
 * Flammulated Owl habitat selection in collaboration with Dr. Brian Linkhart and Kate McGinn
   * Analyzis of long-term data on nest site selection
   * Utilization of LiDAR dataset to extract biologically relevant characteristics to understand habitat quality